 The Bottom Line

-If you’ve been skeptical in the past of whether meditation will benefit you in any way, or perhaps the closest you’ve gotten to a guru is getting coffee at the Starbucks outside of your local Ashram, it might be worth your salt to give TM a try.
+Have you been skeptical in the past of whether meditation will benefit you in any way?
+Is getting coffee at the Starbucks outside of your local Ashram the closest you’ve gotten to a guru?
+It might be worth your salt to give TM a try.

-Not only are the scientific benefits numerous (and growing), the technique itself is so flexible that its positive effects are attainable by basically anyone.
+The scientific benefits of Transcendental Meditation are numerous (and growing).
+Furthermore, the technique itself is so flexible that its positive effects are attainable by basically anyone.

 So, sit down, be quiet, and go on to live a happier healthier life!